 - Loneliness and, in particular, chronic loneliness is toxic, no matter your age is.
 If a person is more isolated or alone than they want to be, then they tend to be less happy, their health starts to decline earlier in life, and their brain function starts to diminish earlier in mid-life as well.
 Ultimately, the study clearly shows they live shorter lives overall.

-- Good relationships protect our health, and our brains.
-When someone feels truly secure in one or more relationships into their 80s, their memories are longer and their brains are sharper.
+- Good relationships protect our health and our brains.
+When someone feels truly secure in one or more relationships into their 80s, their memories are long, and their brains are sharper.

 All good news, right?
 Yes!